idris-lang/Idris-dev/docs/effects/impleff.rst

 Summary
 ~~~~~~~

-Listing :ref:`eff-statedef` summarises what is required to define the
+The following listing summarises what is required to define the
-``STATE`` effect.
+``STATE`` effect:

-.. _eff-statedef:
 .. code-block:: idris
-    :caption: Complete State Effect Definition

     data State : Effect where
          Get :      { a }       State a